revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

 - In **Just In Time** compilation, the source code is coverted into byte code.
 Where the bytecode is platform independant.
 It is runnable in different architecture system when it is coverted in machine code in that system.
-Here some of the frequently used codes are stored as code cache and used when it's required.
+Here,some of the frequently used codes are stored as code cache and used when it's required.
-- In **Ahead Of Time** compilation, the souce code is directly converted into machine, So it is platform dependant.
+- In **Ahead Of Time** compilation, the souce code is directly converted into machine.So,it is platform dependant.
 AOT is used for to manual machine code convertion.
 </blockqoute>
 </details>